 All of the standard transaction strategies to acquire portfolio companies are commonly used in Switzerland.
 We assume that regular leveraged buyouts have accounted for the majority of the transactions in recent years.
-Almost half of the total deal volume and half of the top 50 deals in 2020 involved private equity firms (according to the KPMG M&A Report 2020 for Switzerland)
+In 2019, private equity funds were involved in around one-third of M&A transactions in Switzerland.